-The European Championships are held every 4 years and as the World Cup, they are the brainchild of a Frenchman, whilst most continents were already holding football championships it took Henri Delaunay more than 30 years for his 1927 brainchild to come to fruition.
+The European Championships are held every four years and like the World Cup, they are the brainchild of a Frenchman.
+While most continents were already holding football championships it took Henri Delaunay more than 30 years for his 1927 brainchild to come to fruition.

-The first final was held in Paris on 10 July 1960 between thrilling Yugoslavia and the dogged USSR, the man of the match was, without doubt, the USSR goalkeeper Lev Yashin, the game went to extra time and Viktor Ponedelnik headed in the goal, which claimed the USSR’s only ever football trophy.
+The first final was held in Paris on 10 July 1960 between thrilling Yugoslavia and the dogged USSR.
+The man of the match was, without doubt, the USSR goalkeeper Lev Yashin, the game went to extra time and Viktor Ponedelnik headed in the goal, which claimed the USSR’s only ever football trophy.

 UEFA European Championship Past Winners

-UEFA European Championship top goal scorers
+UEFA European Championship Top Goal scorers

 Michel Platini (France) 9

 Antoine Griezmann (France) 6

 Zlatan Ibrahimović (Sweden) 6

 As we all know by now, the Euros did not take place in 2020.
 Lockdown restrictions across the world meant a postponement of the tournament.
 Instead, it takes place in 2021 but will maintain the Euro 2020 branding (not confusing at all!).

 London, Glasgow, and Rome are among 12 Euro 2020 hosts for 24-team tournament which will be staged in 2021 between June 11 and July 11.